kalote/lsp1-example/README.md

 ## Gas cost

 The gas cost for the custom URD is paid by the address which initiates the transfer.
-Here is a cost comparison:
+One of the difference between both methods is the gas cost.
+I also wanted to highlights the different type of transfer and their impact on the transaction fees.
+Here is a comparison:

 - LSP7 Transfer without custom URD to a UP - First time: 271K used (https://explorer.execution.testnet.lukso.network/tx/0x986074a099611ffab980bc4be444e56b7cf4816f71dbe9f907d9b2908692a3c8/logs)
 - LSP7 Transfer without custom URD to a UP - Second time: 169K used (https://explorer.execution.testnet.lukso.network/tx/0x7fb141eb59b1341da891c54f03b8a4c716dc0b4cb681753c91545a16f9f21303/logs)